NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 This sets [`allowSubstitutes` to `false`](https://nixos.org/nix/manual/#adv-attr-allowSubstitutes), so only use `runCommandLocal` if you are certain the user will always have a builder for the `system` of the derivation.
 This should be true for most trivial use cases (e.g., just copying some files to a different location or adding symlinks) because there the `system` is usually the same as `builtins.currentSystem`.
 :::

-## `writeTextFile`, `writeText`, `writeTextDir`, `writeScript`, `writeScriptBin`, `writeShellScript`, `writeShellScriptBin` {#trivial-builder-text-writing}
+## Writing text files {#trivial-builder-text-writing}

-Nixpkgs provides the following functions for producing derivations which write text into the Nix store:  `writeTextFile`, `writeText`, `writeTextDir`, `writeScript`, `writeScriptBin`, `writeShellScript`, and `writeShellScriptBin`.
+Nixpkgs provides the following functions for producing derivations which write text files or executable scripts into the Nix store.

-`writeText`, `writeTextDir`, `writeScript`, `writeScriptBin`, `writeShellScript`, and `writeShellScriptBin` are convenience functions over `writeTextFile`.

-These are useful for creating files from Nix expressions, which may be scripts or non-executable text files.
+They are useful for creating files from Nix expression, and are all implemented as convenience wrappers around `writeTextFile`.

 Each of these functions will cause a derivation to be produced.
-When you coerce the result of each of these functions to a string, it will evaluate to the *store path* of this derivation.
+When you coerce the result of each of these functions to a string with [string interpolation](https://nixos.org/manual/nix/stable/language/string-interpolation) or [`builtins.toString`](https://nixos.org/manual/nix/stable/language/builtins#builtins-toString), it will evaluate to the [store path](https://nixos.org/manual/nix/stable/store/store-path) of this derivation.

 :::: {.note}
-Some of these functions will put the resulting files within a directory inside the derivation output.
-If you need to refer to the resulting files somewhere else in Nix code, remember to append the path to the file.
-For example, if the derivation destination is a directory:
+Some of these functions will put the resulting files within a directory inside the [derivation output](https://nixos.org/manual/nix/stable/language/derivations#attr-outputs).
+If you need to refer to the resulting files somewhere else in a Nix expression, append their path to the derivation's store path.

+For example, if the file destination is a directory:

 ```nix
 my-file = writeTextFile {
   name = "my-file";
   text = ''